andimik/bbframe-tools/README.md

 - [x] TBS 6903X (v1, v2 tested)
 - [ ] TBS 6909X (v1 and v2 both untested so far)

-For these TBS cards please create a file `/etc/modprobe.d/stid135.conf` (as root) and add the following content: `added options stid135 bbframe=1` and reboot.
+For these TBS cards please create a file `/etc/modprobe.d/stid135.conf` (as root) and add the following content: `options stid135 bbframe=1` and reboot.